RAF Mount Pleasant: Role and operations

-33 Engineer Regiment (EOD) provides constant support and is part of the Joint Service Falkland Islands Detachment which consists of RAF and RLC EOD teams.
-It is mainly located in Stanley but there is also a detachment at Mount Pleasant.
-The group's role is to destroy unexploded munitions from the Falklands War; to brief troops, tourists and citizens on which areas are safe; and to mark uncleared minefields.
+The British Army maintains a garrison on the Falkland Islands based at Mount Pleasant.
+It includes a roulement infantry company, an air defence surface-to-air missile unit (SAM "Sky Saber"), an Explosive Ordnance Disposal detachment, engineers and supporting elements.

 There is also a Joint Communications Unit (JCU) providing the electronic warfare and command and control systems for the Royal Navy, British Army and Royal Air Force.

 Based units

 Units based at Mount Pleasant Complex.